keystonejs/prisma-day-2021-workshop/README.md

 Known Issues:

 Code can siliently fail in a ?. chain.
-WIP
+CURRENT WIP
 The ?. construction is convenient, but not suitable for production logging, error trapping.
 To be replaced with a maybe sytle monad.